 - Do not tell people to just take ‘whatever falls out of the bottle’.
 Have you never bothered to read the Organon of Medicine?

 Oh snap!
-You really swung for the bleachers there, didn’t you!
-Well, you seem to know so much about my articles, David, and how full of mistakes they are, I guess you meant the ones that were about The Organon too!
-Or maybe you wrote those articles, maybe it wasn’t me at all!
-Let’s see…did you write this one?
+You really swung for the bleachers there, David!
+Well, you seem to know so much about my articles and how full of mistakes they are, did you read these?

 “Organo-Phobia (Fear of Reading the Organon)”

 “Using More Than One Remedy In a Case: What Would Hahnemann Say?”